Decade (log scale): Graphical representation and analysis

 Decades on a logarithmic scale, rather than unit steps (steps of 1) or other linear scale, are commonly used on the horizontal axis when representing the frequency response of electronic circuits in graphical form, such as in Bode plots, since depicting large frequency ranges on a linear scale is often not practical.
 For example, an audio amplifier will usually have a frequency band ranging from 20 Hz to 20 kHz and representing the entire band using a decade log scale is very convenient.
-Typically the graph for such a representation would begin at 1 Hz (100) and go up to perhaps 100 kHz (105), to comfortably include the full audio band in a standard-sized graph paper, as shown below.
+Typically the graph for such a representation would begin at 1 Hz (100 Hz) and go up to perhaps 100 kHz (105 Hz), to comfortably include the full audio band in a standard-sized graph paper, as shown below.
 Whereas in the same distance on a linear scale, with 10 as the major step-size, you might only get from 0 to 50.

 Electronic frequency responses are often described in terms of "per decade".
-The example Bode plot shows a slope of −20 dB/decade in the stopband, which means that for every factor-of-ten increase in frequency (going from 10 rad/s to 100 rad/s in the figure), the gain decreases by 20 dB.
+The example Bode plot shows a slope of −20 dB/dec in the stopband, which means that for every factor-of-ten increase in frequency (going from 10 rad/s to 100 rad/s in the figure), the gain decreases by 20 dB.

+Fractions of a decade

+Decades are sometimes subdivided into fractions of 1/10, 1/100 or 1/1000 of a decade.
+These subdivisions are referred to as decidecade, centidecade and millidecade, respectively.
+A millidecade is also known as a savart.